CUSTOM WESTERN SADDLE TREE

 A longer or shorter wither is seldom considered when measuring a horse’s back, yet is one of the more important parts of the horse to fit.

-Crown of the bar (the curve of the bar across its width top to bottom)
+The crown of the bar (the curve of the bar across its width from top to bottom)

 More crown usually means the bars will fit more horses somewhere on that curve, but only in a narrow strip where it makes contact resulting in a hot spot on a long ride.
 If people say their saddle fits everything then this is usually the type of tree they have.